Understanding Administration versus Security Roles for Applications

 • Imports - assets/CIs, vendors, product models, product types

-• Creation / editing / updating of assets/CIs
+• Creation, editing, and updating of assets/CIs

 • Addition of relationships between assets/CIs